onlyanegg/certain-hadoop-formula/README.md

 Passing the bootstrap pillar tells the NameNode and ResourceManager to store their endpoints in SDB and tells the NameNode to format HDFS.

+**WARNING**: Passing this option will reformat HDFS which is a destructive operation.
+Only do this if you are comfortable losing data.

 ```
 salt '<tgt>' state.apply hadoop pillar='{"bootstrap": "True"}'
 ```